samson8884/AngularSeed/README.md

 7. access that app at http://localhost:3333/home.
 If useHash is true, the URL will be http://localhost:3333/#/home

 Note: If you find issues with ui router, the version of ui router may not be compatible with your angular version.
 For example "@uirouter/angular": "^2.0.0", did not work with "@angular/core": "^5.2.0".
-I had to downgrade to "@uirouter/angular": "^1.1.0"
+I had to downgrade to "@uirouter/angular": "^1.1.0" (this is for angular 5, we have now upgraded to angular 7 so this may not be applicable for the current code)

 ## Themes